 - Best If: You want a budget flight from Florida or South Carolina.

 - Avoid If: You don't want to fly Spirit or Allegiant.

-- Distance to downtown Toronto: A 90-minute taxi will cost over US$200.
+- Distance to downtown Toronto: A 90-minute taxi will cost over $200.
 Your public transportation options are limited—you'd have to take a taxi to a bus or train station before heading to Toronto.
 Most people rent cars.

 Flying into Niagara Falls International Airport is another alternative to bigger, more congested international airports like Pearson.
 The Niagara Falls airport is close to the U.S.-Canada border and boasts a $31.5 million passenger terminal that was built in 2009.
 The airport has become popular for ultra-low fares offered by Spirit and Allegiant—but the routes they offer are limited to destinations in Florida and South Carolina.

 The airport is not the best if you're trying to get to Toronto by public transportation (too many connections) or taxi (too expensive).
 Your best option would be to rent a car.
 As for passengers flying into Buffalo, you'll have great access to Niagara Falls and the Niagara wine region on your way to Toronto, though.